The Inevitable End

 The Inevitable End is the fifth studio album by Norwegian electronic music duo Röyksopp, released on 7 November 2014 by Dog Triumph.
 Svein Berge stated the album has a "dark energy", while Robyn described the album as "sad, but it's not cold.
 It's very warm."
 Four singles were released from the album: "Monument" (T.I.E.
 Version), "Skulls", "Sordid Affair" and "I Had This Thing".

 In September 2014, the duo announced that The Inevitable End would be their final studio album in the traditional sense, adding that they are "not going to stop making music, but the album format as such, this is the last thing from us".
-In 2022, the duo announced a new "musical project" entitled Profound Mysteries, and that album was released on 29 April 2022.
+In 2022, the duo announced a new "musical project" entitled Profound Mysteries, consisting of three albums released on 29 April, 19 August, and 18 November 2022.